weaveworks/weave/site/using-weave/dynamically-attach-containers.md

 Where,

  *  `C=$(Docker run -e WEAVE_CIDR=none -dti ubuntu)` is a variable for the subnet on which to attach
- *  `weave attach` – the Weave command to attach to the specified subnet, which takes the variable for the subnet
+ *  `weave attach` – the Weave Net command to attach to the specified subnet, which takes the variable for the subnet
  *  `10.2.1.3` - the allocated IP address output by `weave attach` and in this case, represents the default subnet

 >>Note If you are using the Weave Docker API proxy, it will have modified `DOCKER_HOST` to point to the proxy and therefore you will have to pass `-e WEAVE_CIDR=none` to start a container that _doesn't_ get automatically attached to the weave network for the purposes of this example.